neurologic/Comparative-Animal-Behavior/levels-of-analysis/endogenous-rhythms.md

 ---
 > ⏳ 5 min

-***Q3: What experimental comparison and data (from Figure 66) provide evidence that there must be a biological mechanism that entrains the circadian clock?***
+***Q3: What experimental comparisons and data (from Figure 67) provide evidence that there must be a biological mechanism that entrains the circadian clock?***

 ***Q4: Where in the cricket brain is the circadian clock located?
 What is your evidence for this (based on the experiment shown in Figure 67)?***